Skip to content

 New-NetIPAddress: The New-NetIPAddress allows you to create and configure an IPv4 and IPv6 addresses on a network adapter.

-This first PowerShell script sets a static IP address on a network adapter.
+This PowerShell script sets a static IPv4 address, subnet prefix, default gateway, and DNS server on the active network adapter.

 $IP = "10.10.10.10" $MaskBits = 24 # This means subnet mask = 255.255.255.0 $Gateway = "10.10.10.1" $Dns = "10.10.10.100" $IPType = "IPv4" # Retrieve the network adapter that you want to configure $adapter = Get-NetAdapter | ? {$_.Status -eq "up"} # Remove any existing IP, gateway from our ipv4 adapter If (($adapter | Get-NetIPConfiguration).IPv4Address.IPAddress) { $adapter | Remove-NetIPAddress -AddressFamily $IPType -Confirm:$false } If (($adapter | Get-NetIPConfiguration).Ipv4DefaultGateway) { $adapter | Remove-NetRoute -AddressFamily $IPType -Confirm:$false } # Configure the IP address and default gateway $adapter | New-NetIPAddress ` -AddressFamily $IPType ` -IPAddress $IP ` -PrefixLength $MaskBits ` -DefaultGateway $Gateway # Configure the DNS client server IP addresses $adapter | Set-DnsClientServerAddress -ServerAddresses $DNS